Educational Visits At EWPS

 Children in years 5 and 6 have the opportunity to attend a residential journey.
 This is to Fairplay House near Maldon where they have the opportunity to participate in a wide range of activities including: caving, climbing, abseiling, archery, high ropes, kayaking, orienteering, problem solving and zip wire to name but a few!
 Year 5 go for 3 days and 2 night, whilst year 6 go for 5 days and 4 nights.

-We always try to keep the cost for trips and visitors to a minimum by prioritising venues close to the school, using London transport to reduce travel costs, working with our partners who sponsor and/or subsidise events and getting venues to visit us rather than us visit them.
+We always try to keep the cost for visits and visitors to a minimum by prioritising venues close to the school, using London transport to reduce travel costs, working with our partners who sponsor and/or subsidise events and getting venues to visit us rather than us visit them.

 However sometimes there is still a financial cost and we may request a voluntary contribution from parents.
 We always try to keep this to a minimum and ensure that these are spread out wherever possible.
-Please note the school subsidises EVERY trip before we approach parents/carers.
-In the past the school had greater flexibility to pick up any financial gaps from limited contributions, but unfortunately budget restraints mean that we are increasingly likely to have to cancel trips and visitors in future as we are unable to meet any shortfall.
+Please note the school subsidises EVERY visit before we approach parents/carers.
+In the past the school had greater flexibility to pick up any financial gaps from limited contributions, but unfortunately budget restraints mean that we are increasingly likely to have to cancel visits and visitors in future as we are unable to meet any shortfall.
 If you would like to spread any cost, please speak to the main office who are happy to support payment plans.

 If you would like to find out more information please contact: